reapp/new-site/source/docs-animations.md

 ### getAnimationState(source : string) : object

 Animation state consists always of two things: `index` and `step`.
-You can also add extra information to you animation state by defining `animationContext` on your class, which can be an object, or function:
+You can also add extra information to your animation state by defining `animationContext` on your class, which can be an object or function:

 ```
 animationContext: {